-- A.7.
-Indicate whether the company has been notified of any shareholders' agreements that may affect it, in accordance with the provisions of Sections 530 and 531 of the Spanish Companies Act (Ley de Sociedades de Capital).
-If so, describe them briefly and list the shareholders bound by the agreement: - []Yes [X] No

-Indicate whether the company is aware of any concerted actions among its shareholders.
-If so, provide a brief description:

-If any of the aforementioned agreements or concerted actions have been amended or terminated during the year, indicate this expressly:

-- A.8.
-Indicate whether any individual or company exercises or may exercise control over the company in accordance with Article 5 of the Securities Market Act.
-If so, identify them: - []Yes [X] No - A.9.
-Complete the following table with details of the company's treasury shares:
+A.7. that may affect it, in accord any has been notified of any shareholders' agreements lance with the provisions of Sections 530 and 531 of the by de Sociedades de Capital).
+If so, describe them briefly and by the agreement: []Yes [X] No Indicate whether the comshareholders.
+If so, provide a pany is aware of any concerted actions among its brief description: []Yes [X] No If any of the aforementioned or terminated during the year d agreements or concerted actions have been amended ar, indicate this expressly: A.8. • ual or company exercises or may exercise control over the h Article 5 of the Securities Market Act.
+If so, identify them: []Yes [X] No A.9.
+9. Complete the following table with details of the company's treasury shares: